GRI 401 Employment

 ---|

 Bertelsmann sees the continuous dialog between employee representatives and company management as a key element in its company culture.
-Additionally, regular dialog with employees and their representatives makes it possible to continually review workplace conditions, identify possible improvements and derive measures.
+Additionally, regular dialog with employees and their representatives makes it possible to continually review working conditions, identify possible improvements, and derive measures.
 Digital transformation is changing the work environment and every individual’s tasks.
 At Bertelsmann, this process also includes the restructuring of several traditional businesses.
-Parallel to this, some parts of the company are being dismantled while others are reorganized, expanded or newly built.
-Seeing change as both a challenge and an opportunity, the Group’s management seeks to shape those changes together with employees.
+Parallel to this, some parts of the company are being dismantled while others are reorganized, expanded, or newly built.
+The management sees change as both a challenge and an opportunity and seeks to shape change together with its employees.

-Employees are also involved in the development and improvement of working conditions through standardized HR tools (Performance and Development Dialogs, Agreements on Objectives, and Team Talks), as well as the Bertelsmann Employee Survey.
-The Employee Survey has been a key element of Bertelsmann’s corporate culture since 1977.
-In 2020, in response to the coronavirus pandemic, numerous pulse surveys were conducted in the divisions and among top managers.
-In addition, the frequency of the international Employee Survey was shortened to two years.
+Employees are also involved in the development and improvement of working conditions through standardized HR tools (Performance and Development Dialogs, Agreements on Objectives, and Team Talks), and through Bertelsmann’s international Employee Survey.
+The Employee Survey has been a key element of Bertelsmann’s corporate culture since 1977 and was carried out in 2021 as scheduled.
+An improvement in the survey results was achieved for all questions at Group level.

 GRI 402-1 Minimum notice periods regarding operational changes